MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 | -------- | -------- |
 | ./Vendor/MSFT/Policy/Config/MixedReality/ConfigureSharedAccount | String or String (XML file) |

 You may customize the restrictions for which certificates are displayed for CBA.
 The above example requires that the issuer’s certificate thumbprint matches the provided value.
-It’s also possible to apply the restriction based on the issuer’s name, or apply additional restrictions based on Extended Key Usages (EKUs) on the certificate.
-See Appendix B – ConfigureSharedAccount XML Examples for examples on how to configure this.
+It’s also possible to apply the restriction based on the issuer’s name, or apply more restrictions based on Extended Key Usages (EKUs) on the certificate.
+See Appendix B – ConfigureSharedAccount XML Examples for examples on how to configure the XML.

 Before saving this device configuration, ensure that you’ve validated the XML against the schema specified in Appendix A to ensure it’s well-formed.